 Fernando Fort is a lawyer and partner at the law firm of Fort Bertorini Godoy Pollari & Carcelen Abogados S.A.
 Mr. Fort served as a director of Banco de Crédito del Perú from 1979 to 1987 and from March 1990 to the present.
 Since March 2009, he has served on our Board of Directors and on the board of directors of ASB, BCB and BCP's subsidiaries.
-Mr. Fort also serves as a director on the Board of Inversiones Centenario and the boards of various other companies.
+Mr. Fort also serves as a director on the Board of Inversiones Centenario and Edelnor S.A.A.

-Reynaldo Llosa is a business manager and since August 1995 has been a director on our board of directors and on the boards of ASB, BCB and BCP's subsidiaries.
+Reynaldo Llosa is a business manager and since August 1995 has been a director on our board of directors and on the boards of ASB, BCB, Pacífico Peruano Suiza and BCP's subsidiaries.
 He has also been a director of BCP from 1980 to October 1987 and from March 1990 to the present.
 Mr. Llosa is the main partner and general manager of F.N.
 Jones S.R.
-Ltda. and serves as a Director on the boards of various other companies.
+Ltda. and serves as a Director on the boards of Edelnor S.A.A. and Distrilima.

 Juan Carlos Verme is a businessman and has served on the Board of Directors since August 1995.
-He has served on the board directors of BCP since March 1990 and is also on the board of directors of ASB, BCB and BCP's subsidiaries.
-Mr. Verme is Chairman of Inversiones Centenario and also serves as a director on the boards of various other companies.
-He is a director of the Asamblea General de Asociados del Patronato del Museo de Arte de Lima.
+He has served on the board directors of BCP since March 1990 and is also on the board of directors of ASB and BCB.
+Mr. Verme is Chairman of Inversiones Centenario and he also serves as a member of the Board of some of BCP's subsidiaries (Creditítulos S.A., Credifondo S.A.C., and Solución Financiera de Crédito del Perú S.A).
+He is a director of the Asamblea General de Asociados del Patronato del Museo de Arte de Lima (the General Assembly of Patron Members of the Lima Art Museum).

 Luis Enrique Yarur is a businessman with an undergraduate degree in law and graduate degrees in economics and management.
 He has served on the Board of Directors since October 2002 as well as the board of directors of BCP since February 1995.
-Mr. Yarur is Chairman of the Board of Empresas Juan Yarur S. A. C., Banco de Crédito e Inversiones, of Chile, and member of the boards of various other Chilean companies.
+Mr. Yarur is Chairman of the Board of Empresas Juan Yarur S. A. C., Banco de Crédito e Inversiones of Chile, BCI Seguros Generales S.A, BCI Seguros de Vida S.A., Chairman of Empresas Jordan S.A. and Vice-Chairman of Empresas Lourdes S.A.
 He is Vice-President of the Asociación de Bancos e Instituciones Financieras A. G., a member of the International Advisory Board IESE, España and director of the Bolsa de Comercio de Santiago.

 Felipe Ortiz de Zevallos is an industrial engineer with a Master's degree in Management Science from Rochester University and a degree in Management from Harvard Business School.
 Mr. Ortiz de Zevallos has served on the Board of Directors since March 2005.
-He also serves as a director on the boards of various other companies, among which are Grupo Apoyo (where he is the Chairman), Compañía de Minas Buenaventura S.A. and Universia.
-From September 2006 until March 2009, Felipe Ortiz de Zevallos was Peru's Ambassador to the United States.
-Prior to becoming Peru's Ambassador to the United States, Mr. Zevallos served as the President of Universidad del Pacífico in Lima (elected for the period 2004-2009).
+He also serves as a director on the boards of BCP, Grupo Apoyo (where he is the Chairman), Compañía de Minas Buenaventura S.A., Sociedad Minera el Brocal S.A.A., AC Capitales SAFI, HTA Perú SAC, and AC Pública.
+From September 2006 until March 2009, Felipe Ortiz de Zevallos was Peru's Ambassador to the United States, Mr. Zevallos served as the President of Universidad del Pacífico in Lima (elected for the period 2004-2009).

 Germán Suárez is an economist with a Master's degree in Economics from Columbia University.
 Mr. Suárez was elected to the Board of Directors in March 2005.
-Mr. Suárez was President and Chairman of the Board of Banco Central de Reserva del Perú from 1992 to 2001, and serves as a director on the boards of various other companies, including Compañía de Minas Buenaventura S.A.
+Mr. Suárez was President and Chairman of the Board of Banco Central de Reserva del Perú from 1992 to 2001, and serves as a director on the boards of BCP and Compañía de Minas Buenaventura S.A.